yourihdx/fcc-twitch-client/README.md

 **Hint:** Here's an array of the Twitch.tv usernames of people who regularly stream: ["ESL_SC2", "OgamingSC2", "cretetion", "freecodecamp", "storbeck", "habathcx", "RobotCaleb", "noobs2ninjas"]

 **UPDATE:** Due to a change in conditions on API usage explained here Twitch.tv now requires an API key, but we've built a workaround.
 Use https://wind-bow.glitch.me/twitch-api instead of twitch's API base URL (i.e. https://api.twitch.tv/kraken ) and you'll still be able to get account information, without needing to sign up for an API key.

+**UPDATE** Finished the project on Feb 13th '2018, so it has taken 9 days after work and weekends, and a whole day of today, Feb 13th.